openshift-online/ocm-support-cli/README.md

 --all                  If true, returns all organizations that matched the search instead of the first one only (default behaviour).
 --fetchQuota           If true, includes the organization quota.
 --fetchSubscriptions   If true, includes the organization subscriptions.
+--fetchLabels          If true, includes the organization labels.
+--fetchCapabilities    If true, includes the organization capabilities.
 -h, --help             help for find
 ```